icewind1991/nextcloud-dev/README.md

 You have two options to get the image:

 1. Build it yourself with `make build`.
-2. Download it via `docker pull icewind1991/owncloud-dev` ([automated build][this.project_docker_hub_url]).
+2. Download it via `docker pull icewind1991/nextcloud-dev` ([automated build][this.project_docker_hub_url]).

-## ownCloud up and running
+## NextCloud up and running

 `docker run --privileged -d -p 8123:80 -v /srv/http/owncloud:/owncloud-shared icewind1991/owncloud-dev`

-Replace `/srv/http/owncloud` with the location of the ownCloud source
+Replace `/srv/http/owncloud` with the location of the NextCloud source

-## ocserver command
+## ncserver command

-Edit `misc/ocserver` with the location of the ownCloud source and copy or symlink it to somewhere without your $PATH
+Edit `misc/ncserver` with the location of the NextCloud source and copy or symlink it to somewhere without your $PATH

 ### Database

-You can specify the database backend to be used by providing it as argument to the `ocserver` command.
+You can specify the database backend to be used by providing it as argument to the `ncserver` command.
 The following database backends are supported `sqlite` (default), `mysql`, `pgsql` and `oci`.

 ```
-ocserver mysql
+ncserver mysql
 ```

 For any database backends besides sqlite a seperate container will be started for the database.

 ### PHP version

-You can specificy php version 5 (5.6) or 7 by passing it as seccond argument to `ocserver` (defaults to 5)
+You can specificy php version 5 (5.6) or 7 by passing it as seccond argument to `ncserver` (defaults to 5)

 ```
-ocserver mysql 7
+ncserver mysql 7
 ```

 ### Blackfire integration